 Note: This post may contains affiliate links.
 That means that if you click on them and buy anything at all, I'll get a small commission from the sale (at no additional cost to you).
 For more information, read my disclosure policy.

-If you want to have that kind of success at the thrift store more often, read on for my tips for successful thrift store shopping.
+Successful thrift store shopping is not difficult.
+A few simple tips can help you be more successful.
+I’ll let you in on my tips for success!
 Then I’ll share details on my great haul at the end of the post!

 1. Find the Best Thrift Stores in Your Town